Posts Tagged ‘cup’

 Tags: , , , , , , , , , , , , , , , ,

-Each offers something different.
+Each cup of coffee offers something different.
 Some coffees are bright, tangy brews, lightly roasted to enhance the buoyancy of the flavor.
 Some are mellow, full of chocolate, tobacco, or butterscotch.
 These are not flavored coffees, but coffees full of flavor, perfectly roasted to bring out the distinctive characteristics of each bean.

 What exactly is bespoke coffee?
 How does it differ from ordering regular coffee?
 What are the benefits of bespoke coffee?